Welcome to the University of Louisville!

 To learn more about living in Louisville, visit http://www.louisvilleky.gov.

 - Most international graduate students apply for service, research, or teaching assistantship positions along with admission.

-- The School of Interdisciplinary and Graduate Studies also provides fellowships to a limited number of graduate students.
+- The Graduate School also provides fellowships to a limited number of graduate students.
 Since graduate applicants are nominated for these positions by departments, you only need to fulfill admission requirements to be considered.